jncraton/twitch-powered-up/readme.md

 - Create a [Twitch Account](https://twitch.tv) using the sign up button in the top right.
 This step can be skipped if you have one created.
 - Go into settings and [set up two-factor authentication](https://help.twitch.tv/s/article/two-factor-authentication-with-authy?language=en_US).
 - Use that account to register [on Twitch's app registration website](https://dev.twitch.tv/dashboard/apps/create).
 - Get an OAuth token from [this generator](https://twitchtokengenerator.com/) or another.
 Select the chat bot option.
-Scroll down and allow chat_login, chat:read, chat:edit, channel:moderate permisions.
+Scroll down and allow chat_login, chat:read, chat:edit, channel:moderate permissions.
 Copy both the OAuth Token and Refresh Token, you will need them later.
 Do not share these codes, as they give a lot of access to your account.

 ### Discovering Mac Addresses

-- Click the green button on top of the bluetooth device to make it discoverable.
+- Click the green button on top of the Bluetooth device to make it discoverable.
 - In the Raspberry Pi-
-- Click on the bluetooth symbol in the top right corner.
+- Click on the Bluetooth symbol in the top right corner.
 - Click add new device, this pops up a new box with possibly many different device options.
 - Find the Lego piece names you need.
 The hub is labeled as just "Hub" with numbers behind it.
 - Hover the mouse over the piece, this pops up a box where the last of it is 6 pairs of numbers/letters divided by underscores.
 Write these down.
-- Repeat for all bluetooth devices that will need communication.
+- Repeat for all Bluetooth devices that will need communication.
 - These identifiers are Mac Addresses.

 ### Config File